shanshan0000/lundecpp/Readme.md

 ##### 1. Create a repo on GitHub

-You might want to add your ```id_rsa.pub``` to GitHub so that you won't need to input your GitHub user name and password in the terminal, like this:
+You might want to add your ```id_rsa.pub``` to GitHub so that you won't need to input your GitHub user name and password in the terminal each time.
+You can refer to this blog as to how:

 - https://jdblischak.github.io/2014-09-18-chicago/novice/git/05-sshkeys.html
 - [sshkeys.html](html/blog-SSH%20Keys%20for%20GitHub.html)